Torchlight-SWE2324/Project/ChatSQL/README.md

 ### Step Three

 Now you need to install the necessary libraries.
-To do this, go to the ```ChatSQL\code`` folder and run the following command in a terminal
+To do this, go to the ```ChatSQL`` folder and run the following command in a terminal

 ```shell
 pip install -r requirements.txt